Thorinair/Princess-Luna/README.md

 * Commands usable by DJs (set roles):
     - `!lyrics` Lists lyrics of a specified track.
 Can also list lyrics of tracks on PonyvilleFM.
 Use "list" parameter to list all known lyrics.
     - `!art` Shows art for a specified track.
 Functions similar like previous command to show art for tracks on PonyvilleFM.
 Use "list" parameter to list all known art.
+    - `!story` Writes the story of a specified track.
+Can also list stories of tracks on PonyvilleFM.
+Use "list" parameter to list all known stories.
     - `!npt` Manually toggles the automatic listing of Now Playing info for a specific channel.
 Only usable if given a role or in private messages.
     - `!npo` Overrides the Now Playing info shown for PonyvilleFM One with a new value.
 * Private commands for the admin: